SHAWN LAMB ARCHIVES

 The Nelson Museum, Archives & Gallery is the custodian of many City of Nelson records, such as land assessment records and building permits.
 These records are critical for research, such as house histories and statements of significance.

-Nelson Museum and Art Gallery features an extensive collection of photography from the region.
+The Nelson Museum, Archives & Gallery features an extensive collection of photography from the region.
+See many of the collections at the Nelson Museum Flikr site.